maskopav/web_app_test_react/README.md

 - The function `getResolvedParams()` (in `translations.ts`) recursively explores nested parameter structures to resolve:
   - label
   - or any other custom keys (topicDescription, phonemeLabel, etc.)
-- The result is a fully flattened object ready for dynamic insertion into titles and subtitles.
+- The result is a fully flattened object ready for dynamic insertion into titles and instructions.

 Example:
 ```js